-Geography Covering 8782 km 2 of land, as well as a further 610 km 2 of lake area, both in Lake Taupō, New Zealand's largest lake, and also in the smaller Lake Rotoaira.
-This zone stretches from the small town of Mangakino in the northwest to the Tongariro National Park in the south, and east into the Kaingaroa Forest and then t Tokoroa in the north including Putāruru and Tirau.
+Covering 8782 km2 of land, as well as a further 610 km2 of lake area, both in Lake Taupō, New Zealand's largest lake, and also in the smaller Lake Rotoaira.

+This zone stretches from the small town of Mangakino in the northwest to the Tongariro National Park in the south, and east into the Kaingaroa Forest and then to Tokoroa in the north including Putāruru and Tirau.

 The Tongariro National Park stretches around the massif of the three active volcanoes Ruapehu (2,797 m), Ngauruhoe (2,291 m), and Tongariro (1,978 m).

-The Kaingaroa Forest covers 2900 km 2 and stretches from Lake Taupō in the south Kawerau to the north and is the largest forest plantation in New Zealand.
+The Kaingaroa Forest covers 2900 km2 and stretches from Lake Taupō in the south to Kawerau to the north and is the largest forest plantation in New Zealand.

-Demographics The district's population is largely located i Putāruru, Taupō and Tūrangi n the four main centres Tokoroa,
+The district's population is largely located in the four main centres Tokoroa, Putāruru, Taupō and Tūrangi

 Due to the zone being predominantly Forest Plantations and Conservation area, most of the population are within the main town centres of Tokoroa, Putāruru, Taupō and Tūrangi.
 Please refer to the demographics section for the whole area for information on age and ethnicity profiles.

-Climate/weather The climate within the Taupō zone is cold a of the North Island and has an oceanic clim
+The climate within the Taupō zone is cold and windy when compared to other parts of the North Island and has an oceanic climate.

 This is due to the inland location, which results in the accumulation of dry air causing severe frost during winter in the lower lying areas and snow in the Tongariro alpine zones and surrounding ranges.

 The summer climate is mild with maximum average temperature reaching 23 degrees and a minimum average temperature of 10 degrees

-Land cover/land
+Land cover/land use

-use Land cover Hectares
+Land cover Hectares

 Alpine Grass/Herbfield 2,322

 Broadleaved Indigenous Hardwoods 38,924

 Built-up Area (settlement) 4,809

 Deciduous Hardwoods 2,321

 Depleted Grassland 1,137

-Exotic Forest 240,010

-Femaleural 105

 Exotic Forest 240,010

 Fernland 195

 Flaxland 264

 Forest - Harvested 22,919

 Gorse and/or Broom 2,341

 Gravel or Rock 8,911

 Herbaceous Freshwater Vegetation 3,677

 High Producing Exotic Grassland 244,194

 Indigenous Forest 159,692

 Lake or Pond 66,075